Gravity-Bridge/Gravity-Docs/gov/GovPropsText/GGrantRFP002.md

 ## Grant Amount

-150K GRAV, awarded in four installments: 25% awarded upon receipt of grant, 50% upon preview of website and functionalities working in beta form, 25% awarded upon project completion and 40k GRAV paid to MKT Team, who are responsible for administration of the grant process.
+190K GRAV total, 150K awarded in four installments: 25% awarded upon receipt of grant, 50% upon preview of website and functionalities working in beta form, 25% awarded upon project completion.
+40k GRAV paid to MKT Team, who are responsible for administration of the grant process.

 ### Who can apply